pgavlin/dawn/docs/source/modules/globals.rst

 .. py:function:: label(path)

-    Returns the label that corresponds to the given OS path, if any.
+    Returns the label that corresponds to the given project-relative path, if any.

 .. py:function:: contains(path)